-- KX-NSU002 (Activation Key for Two-way Recording Control) is required to use this feature.
-One activation key is required for each UM group (i.e., site) where a mailbox has been specified as the recording destination for this feature. - Mailboxes specified as the recording destination become dedicated Automatic Two-way Recording mailboxes.
+- KX-NSU002 (Activation Key for Two-way Recording Control) is required to use this feature. - Mailboxes specified as the recording destination become dedicated Automatic Two-way Recording mailboxes.
 It is not possible to record messages to these mailboxes through other means, and subscribers cannot log in to them. - Forwarded calls and calls retrieved from being on hold will also be automatically recorded.
 However, conference calls will not be recorded. - A call between 2 extensions connected via QSIG (TIE) is treated as an external call (regardless of whether KX-NSN002 [Activation Key for QSIG Network] is installed).
 To record these types of calls, CO line (external) calls must be selected as one of the types of calls to record. - Recording will automatically stop when the mailbox reaches its capacity.
 Delete older messages in order to use this feature again. - If the enabled extension has a Two-way Record button assigned to it, the button will flash during recording.
 However, that button cannot be used to cancel this feature.
-The extension cannot cancel this feature through Communication Assistant (CA) either. - An extension whose conversation is being recorded cannot be the target of the following features: - Executive Busy Override ( $\rightarrow$ 6.1.5 Executive Busy Override) - Call Monitor (→ 4.1.6 Call Monitor) - Whisper OHCA ( $\rightarrow$ 22.1.4 Whisper OHCA) - Conversations recorded with this feature are backed up via System Backup/Restore (→ 20.1.81 Unified Messaging-System Backup/Restore).
+The extension cannot cancel this feature through Communication Assistant (CA) either. - An extension whose conversation is being recorded cannot be the target of the following features: - Executive Busy Override (→ 6.1.7 Executive Busy Override) - Whisper OHCA (→ 22.1.5 Whisper OHCA) - Conversations recorded with this feature are backed up via System Backup/Restore (→ 20.1.74 Unified Messaging-System Backup/Restore).

+'''

-- 7.10 Utility-Automatic Two-way Recording - 8.3 Users-Automatic Two-way Recording
+7.10 Utility-Automatic Two-way Recording 8.3 Users-Automatic Two-way Recording

+'''

-12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-UM- Two-way Recording
+12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-UM-♦ Two-way Recording

-12.2.1 PBX Configuration-[4-2-1] Extension-Portable Station-Extension Settings-UM- Two-way Recording
+12.2.1 PBX Configuration-[4-2-1] Extension-Portable Station-Extension Settings-UM-♦ Two-way Recording